cyverse-archive/NotificationAgent/README.markdown

 }
 ```

-Once the notification is stored in the `notifications` bucket of the OSM, it
+Once a notification is stored in the `notifications` bucket of the OSM, it can
-can be retrieved from the notification agent using the `/get-messages`
+be retrieved from the notification agent using the `/get-messages` endpoint or
-endpoint or the `/get-unseen-messages` endpoint.
-These endpoints are roughly
+the `/get-unseen-messages` endpoint.
+These endpoints are roughly equivalent
-equivalent except that the latter can only be used to list messages that
+except that the latter can only be used to list messages that haven't been
-haven't been seen by the user yet.
-The `/get-messages` endpoint takes a JSON
+seen by the user yet.
+The `/get-messages` endpoint takes a JSON request body
-request body in this format:
+in this format:

 ```json
 {